TizianoCoroneo/dependency-injection-performance-in-swift/Paper/main.typ

 }
 ```)

-To perform the benchmark, we used the facilities provided by the `SwiftBenchmark` library: running the following script from the root folder of the project is enough to download dependencies, compile everything, generate the template projects, run the benchmarks, and generate a report in JMH format for later analysis:
+To perform the benchmark, we use the facilities provided by the `SwiftBenchmark` library: running the following script from the root folder of the project is enough to download dependencies, compile everything, generate the template projects, run the benchmarks, and generate a report in JMH format for later analysis:
 #figure(```bash
 swift package --allow-writing-to-package-directory benchmark --format jmh
 ```)
-There is also a Makefile with a single rule to run this script.
+There is also a `Makefile` with a single rule to run this script.

 The report contains information for each benchmark: "Access all" and "Create container."
-I displayed the results using the JMH online visualizer.
+The results are best displayed using the JMH online visualizer, that also produced the graphs included in this document.

 #pagebreak()

-We will measure each DI system's performance on a randomly generated hierarchical DAG, with characteristics determined by the "project.spec" file within each benchmark folder.
+We measure each DI system's performance on a randomly generated hierarchical DAG, with characteristics determined by the "project.spec" file within each benchmark folder.
 This file contains the following data:
 - Width: How wide should each layer of the graph be?
 (10-15)
 - Height: How many layers should the graph have?
 (10, 15)
 - Density: What is the probability that a node in a layer has an edge to a node in the next layer?
 (0.8)
 - Seed: The seed of the random number generator.

-We also implemented an integration with GraphViz to display an example of the magnificent graphs that will be the object of these tests:
+The project also contains an integration with GraphViz to display an example of the magnificent graphs that will be the object of these tests:

 #figure(
   image("monster-graph.jpeg"),
-  caption: "A somewhat realistic proxy for the typical enterprise application."
+  caption: "A somewhat realistic proxy for the typical enterprise application.")
-)

 #pagebreak()

-During the benchmarks' development, we analyzed the generated projects' behavior using Apple's Instruments profiling tool.
-We added a new target to the project (named, creatively, "Profiler target"), specifically for running the generated projects in the profiler with all optimizations.
+When implementing a new project generator within this benchmark setup it is good to analyze and profile the generated projects' behavior.
+For this, we used Apple’s own Instruments profiling tool.
+The project includes a target (named, creatively, “Profiler target”), specifically for running the generated projects in the profiler with all optimizations enabled.
 For each integration, we repeated the performance tests using Instruments.

+@moduleGraph is an overview of the module graph of this benchmarking and project generation suite.

 #figure(
   moduleGraph,